lyudchik/LoseIt/docs/testing/Test plan.md

 # <a name = "1"> 1.
 Introduction </a>
 This document represents the Test Plan developed for the mobile application LoseIt.
-The main aim of testing – verification of the functionality and suitability of the application.
+The main aim of testing â€“ verification of the functionality and suitability of the application.
  # <a name = "2">2.
 Test Items </a>
 The application LoseIt is created for simplify everyday life of persons who keep track of nutrition: store nutrition data in mobile phone.
 It uses Nutritionix database for searching most recent meal information via the Internet and local database for giving all functionality without any network connections.
  #### Quality attributes (ISO 25010):